How to Clean Linux Mint Safely

 Dealing with Flatpaks and the Flatpak infrastructure

-6. Flatpak is a cool way of always having the latest stable version of certain applications.
+6. Flatpak is an interesting way of always having the latest stable version of certain applications.
 But it also has disadvantages: Flatpaks take up much more disk space than ordinary applications from the normal software sources.
 That's because each Flatpak contains most of its supporting files and shares much less with the system.

 This use of disk space can also increase quickly, because many Flatpaks are being updated very regularly.
 This frequent updating also causes a lot of data traffic.